mergeandvary/mergeandvary.github.io/_posts/2016-04-22-my-journey-into-scraping-twitter-and-or-reddit-data.markdown

 Comment:   You can't put something in perspective for someone who lacks perspective altogether
 {% endhighlight %}

 Next week I will be looking at ways that I can insert this info into a database.
 Feeling on track!
+Hitting those deliverables!

 ## A Collection of Links